Big-Ballerz/HAB-Hoops/README.md

 # HAB-Hoops
 //An application that simulates basketball plays and much more!
-//Designed for a Grade 12 Computer Science class at SWL
-//Featuring: Hammad Butter, Adrien Paquin, and Bhavesh Bhatia
+Designed for a Grade 12 Computer Science class at SWL, featuring: Hammad Butter, Adrien Paquin, and Bhavesh Bhatia